soundpress/RulesOfNYC/docs/c01/index.rst

       (i) The system shall be completely purged of all Freon and the lubricating oil replaced with fresh oil suitable for use in refrigeration.

       (ii) The system shall be thoroughly cleansed, dehydrated and tested for tightness and leaks by pressure immediately after methyl chloride is added.
-After the system has been purged as provided in § 21-01(c)(3)(i) and before methyl chloride is added, special tubes shall be attached on the feed side of the line, containing either silica gel (high test solid material specifically designed for refrigerant drying), activated alumina or suitable drying agent to insure thorough dryness of the refrigerant.
+After the system has been purged as provided in 2 RCNY § 21-01(c)(3)(i) and before methyl chloride is added, special tubes shall be attached on the feed side of the line, containing either silica gel (high test solid material specifically designed for refrigerant drying), activated alumina or suitable drying agent to insure thorough dryness of the refrigerant.

       (iii) Expansion valves shall be reset or replaced as required.